Former Bengal CM Buddadeb Bhattacharya hospitalised with breathing problems | Politics

 A team of senior doctors, including a cardiologist and a pulmonologist, was constituted to monitor his health.

-''He has been put on non-invasive ventilation, antibiotics, and other supportive management.
-Necessary investigations have been done and the reports are awaited,'' the official added.

-Both his wife Mira Bhattacharya and daughter Suchetana Bhattacharya both are in the hospital.
+Both his wife Mira Bhattacharya and daughter Suchetana are in the hospital.

 Bhattacharya has been away from public life for the past few years due to his ailing health.

 ''I am deeply concerned and pained to hear that Buddadebji has been hospitalised.
-But I am very sure that he will recover fast.
+But I am very sure that he is recovering fast.
 We are praying for that.
 He is a leader who has led the state for a long time.
 We all respect him,'' Bose said.
+BJP state president Sukanta Majumdar, leader of opposition Suvendu Adhikari, senior CPI(M) leader Rabin Deb and others also went to the hospital to enquire about Bhattacharya's health.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)